First cabinet of Donald Trump: Patrick Pizzella (acting)

 Patrick Pizzella served as acting secretary from July 20 until September 30, 2019.

-Eugene Scalia
+Eugene Scalia (2019–2021)

 On July 18, 2019, President Trump announced his intent to nominate Eugene Scalia, the former Solicitor of Labor and the son of Antonin Scalia, to be Secretary of Labor; the nomination became official on August 27.

-Almost exactly a month later, on September 26, Scalia was confirmed by the Senate in a 53–44 vote.
+Almost exactly a month later, on September 26, Scalia was confirmed by the Senate in a vote of 53–44.
 He was sworn in four days later.
-He served until January 20, 2021, the start of the next administration.
+He served until the end of the Trump administration, January 20, 2021.

 Secretary of Health and Human Services

 Although historically the nominee also holds meetings with the Health, Education, Labor, and Pensions committee, officially the nomination of a Secretary-designate is reviewed during hearings held by the members of the United States Senate Committee on Finance, then presented to the full Senate for a vote.

 Norris Cochran (acting)

 Norris Cochran served as acting secretary from January 20 until February 10, 2017.